How To Hold A Football Properly (Coaching Guide)

 How To Hold A Football When Running

-Now, let’s learn what the 5 points of pressure are to implement and identify them.
+Now, let’s learn about the 5 points of pressure and how to implement and identify them.
 Here are the key pressure points when learning how to hold a football when running.

 1. Fingertip Pressure